josilob/tunr-mini-proj/Presentations-Interview-Questions.md

 - Explains which improvements you made to the front end
 - Explain any additional features you wish to discuss

+After each student has presented their projects the interview session will commence.

-### Interviews
+## Interviews

-Once the projects have been presented one student will take the lead on being the first to be asked any 2 of the following interview questions from the their fellow js. developers.
+Once the projects have been presented one student will take the lead on being the first to be interviewed.

+#### Timekeeper Specific
+- Timekeeper will set the time for 5min and start the timer when everyone is ready to start.
+- Timekeeper will follow the same process as defined previously.
+- Once interviews are completed Timekeeper will set timer for another 2min for group feedback

+#### Interview Specific
+- Each student, not currently being interviewed, will ask one question to the interviewee from the pool of questions provided.
+- Interviewer will answer the question to the best of their knowledge and experience.
+- Once completed the group will elect another member to be interviewed.

+#### Feedback

+Once the interviewee has completed their turn the group will provided 2min to provide feedback in the form of `glows` and `grows`

+- glow - something they did well
+- grow - constructive feedback on one area they could improve upon

+### Interview Questions

 - Can you discuss the filters that you choose to use in your controllers?
 - What models did you use for your app and were you able to build a relationship between them, be it one to many or many to many?